Algeria

 Cyclical risks

 After accelerating in 2025, helped by higher global natural gas prices, Algeria’s GDP growth is expected to slow down in 2026 and 2027 to +2.9% and +2.7%, respectively.
 Natural gas continues to be the core pillar of the Algerian economy, powering nearly all domestic electricity, and driving export and government revenues.
 Gas deliveries are split between LNG and pipeline.
 As Europe’s second-largest supplier of pipeline gas after Norway, Algeria has gained strategic importance in the EU’s gas market since 2022 through the Medgaz (via Spain) and Transmed (via Tunisia and Italy) pipelines.
-Liquefied natural gas (LNG) exports are set to rise in the short to medium term as aging facilities are upgraded.
+Liquefied natural gas (LNG) exports are set to rise in the medium term as aging facilities are upgraded.
 France and Turkey remain Algeria’s largest gas customers, but the country has diversified towards Eastern Europe and the UK.
-Oil also plays a major role, but production has declined by 10% since 2022 due to aging fields.
-In 2026, production is expected to pick up by 15% with increased OPEC+ production quotas.
+Crude exports, the country’s second largest export, declined by 10% since 2022 due to aging fields.
+In 2026, production was expected to pick up, but oversupply in the market have stopped OPEC quota increases, which could be in detriment to economic output.
 The country is slowly working to expand its oil refining capacity, with a new refinery expected to in 2027, which could offer greater opportunities as an energy hub for the Mediterranean region.

-The Algerian Dinar slightly strengthened against the USD in 2025, but depreciated against the EUR over the same period, demonstrating the weaker performance of the oil exporter compared to other African currencies.
-According to some estimates, the parallel exchange rate of the dinar to USD is expected to be more than 60% lower than the official rate, deteriorating due to inflation but also decreasing foreign reserves at the Bank of Algeria.
+The Algerian Dinar weakened against the USD in 2025 and experienced a more pronounced decline against the EUR during the same period, reflecting the weaker performance of the oil-exporting nation compared to other African currencies.
+Some estimates suggest that the parallel exchange rate of the dinar to the USD could be more than 60% lower than the official rate pointing to important risks including pressures on external balances, and overvaluation of the official rate.

-Despite elevated hydrocarbon revenues, the Algerian government continues to struggle to balance out its budget and is heading towards a similar path that preceded the 2014-16 crisis.
-Algeria’s fiscal balance stood at –11.5% in 2025, the largest of any oil exporter in the MENA region, and it is expected to increase into 2026 to -12.2%.
-The debt-to-GDP ratio is projected to have increased by 12% y/y in 2025, and it expected to reach 80% of GDP by 2030, according to the IMF.
+Despite elevated hydrocarbon revenues, especially from gas, the Algerian government continues to struggle to balance out its budget and is heading towards a similar path that preceded the 2014-16 crisis, demonstrating the failures of the economic model of the current regime.
+Algeria’s fiscal balance stood at –11.5% in 2025, the largest of any oil exporter in the MENA region, and it is expected to increase closer to -12% in 2026.
+The debt-to-GDP ratio is projected to have increased by 12% y/y in 2025, and it expected to reach 80% of GDP by 2030.

-On the external front, Algeria’s current account balance has gone down to negative levels at -3.7% of GDP in 2025, after four years of surplus.
-Imports surged by 25% in H1 2025 from the previous year, especially from greater food, machinery and transport equipment imports.
-Export earnings slowed due to low oil prices.
+On the external front, Algeria’s current account balance has gone down to negative levels at -3.7% of GDP in 2025, and it is projected to slightly improve in 2026 to -3.5%.
+Imports surged by 25% in H1 2025 from the previous year, especially from greater food, machinery and transport equipment imports and the depreciation of the Dinar.
+Export earnings slowed due to lower oil prices.
 As a result, Algeria introduced new import restrictions in the summer of 2025 as FX from the central bank began declining again after having increased from 2021 lows.
 While non-hydrocarbon exports increased by 12% y/y they remain too small at around 4% of total exports.

 In an unusual move amid low liquidity, Algeria tapped the African Development Bank to finance the construction of a new railway line that should connect the capital Algiers to southern regions with potential for mineral extraction, part of the diversification push.
 Algerian external debt only equals 3% of GDP (with a large part being IMF SDRs allocation).
 This opens the door to potential agreements with other international lenders, both multilateral — especially from the BRIC’s development bank as the latest IMF financing program dates back to 1995 — and bilateral, as Algeris enjoys strong links with Beijing.
 In September 2025, Algeria also announced the issuance of its first sukuk bond, aiming to raise USD2.3bn with domestic investors.